56kcloud/Training/Docker/kickstart/chapters/devops.md

    <center><img src="../images/github-actions-build-push-and-test.png" title="GitHub Actions Workflow Summary"></center>

-### OPTIONAL ADD BUILD STATUS TO PROJECT\*\*
+### OPTIONAL: Add Build Status to Project

 <center><img src="../images/github-actions-build-status.png" title="GitHub Actions Build Status"></center>

-To add the build status to your project, you need to add the following line to your `README.md` file in your repositories root folder.
+To add the build status to your project, add the following line to your `README.md` file in your repository root folder.

-You can use your favorite editor (vi, emacs, VSCode, etc) edit the `README.md` file and paste the following snippet to the first line of the `README.md`
+You can use your favorite editor (vi, emacs, VSCode, etc) to edit the `README.md` file and paste the following snippet to the first line of the `README.md`

 ```
 ![Build-Push-And-Test Workflow](https://github.com/<OWNER>/<REPOSITORY>/actions/workflows/build-push-and-deploy.yml/badge.svg)